Matrix phase-space representations for gaussian boson sampling: End Matter

-The number of samples generated by randomly sampling a phase-space distribution for some initial state is represented by the first number $N_{R}$.
-The second number $N_{S}$ denotes the number of times this sampling procedure is repeated.
-In other words, one repeatedly samples from the underlying distribution, producing $N_{R}$ samples for every sub-ensemble, each of which has a sub-ensemble mean.

-This division of the ensemble number is common practice in numerical applications of phase-space representations, including the input-output transformation applied in this paper as well as numerical solutions of stochastic differential equations.
-It is useful as it allows one to estimate sampling errors, and implement multi-core parallel computing.
-In terms of estimating probability densities, sub-ensembles are utilized for the same purpose, as the final probability density is formed by repeatedly binning the stochastic amplitudes.

-In the limit of a large number of trajectories $N_{R}$ per sub-ensemble, the resulting distribution of sub-ensemble means is approximately Gaussian from the central limit theorem.
-This allows one to use the final variance to estimate the error in the overall mean.
-An important question, therefore, is just how many samples are needed?
-This depends on the exact properties of the underlying distribution.

-Our simulations in the main text used $E_{S}=1.2\times10^{6}$, with $N_{S}=120$ sub-ensembles of $N_{R}=10^{4}$ trajectories each, giving maximum errors of $6\times10^{-5}$ for the matrix-P probabilities.
-This agrees with the central limit theorem estimates, with errors $\propto1/\sqrt{E_{S}}.$ The positive-P probabilities had errors up to $\pm0.03$, $\sim10^{3}$ times larger, and also much larger than the central limit theorem estimates of standard deviations.
+Our simulations in the main text used $N_{R}=120$ sub-ensembles of $N_{S}=10^{4}$ trajectories each, giving maximum errors of $<6\times10^{-5}$ for the matrix-P photon-number probabilities, which are stochastic observables.
+The +P method gave errors up to $\sim1000$ times larger or more.
+To show the discrepancy, simulation results with $r=0.5$ and $M=20$ are given in Fig.(\ref{fig:Exact_+P_PNR_comp-1}).
+In the lossless case with a Haar unitary, +P simulations have not yet converged to the exact distribution, even with $E_{S}=2.4\times10^{8}$ samples.